Iam54r1n4/Gordafarid/README.md

 - This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Acknowledgements
+- Special thanks to @ReturnFi for their valuable assistance

 ## Disclaimer

 - This project should not be used in production environments without significant security enhancements and thorough testing.